piyush-bhosale/Jenkins/README.md

-This Jenkins pipeline automates the complete CI/CD lifecycle for a Java-based application, ensuring faster, secure, and high-quality software delivery.
-It begins by checking out the source code from a GitHub repository and extracting the Git commit hash to uniquely tag the Docker image.
-The pipeline then uses Maven to clean and compile the code, followed by executing unit tests to validate application functionality.
-Next, it integrates with SonarQube to perform static code analysis, checking for bugs, vulnerabilities, code smells, and maintainability issues.
-A quality gate is enforced to ensure only high-standard code proceeds to the next stages.

-Once the code passes quality checks, the pipeline packages the application as a .jar file and uploads it to JFrog Artifactory for secure artifact storage and versioning.
-A Docker image is then built using the packaged application and tagged with the Git commit for traceability.
-The Docker image is pushed to AWS Elastic Container Registry (ECR), making it ready for deployment in container orchestration platforms like EKS or ECS.
-To complete the workflow, Slack notifications are triggered on build success or failure, keeping the team informed in real-time.
-This pipeline demonstrates a robust, cloud-native, and production-ready DevOps process, integrating best-in-class tools like Jenkins, SonarQube, JFrog, AWS ECR, and Slack.
+Jenkins CI/CD Pipeline for Java Application
+Project Overview
+This project showcases a complete Jenkins-based CI/CD pipeline for a Java application, built using Maven, scanned using SonarQube, packaged as a Docker image, and pushed to AWS ECR.
+It demonstrates a real-world DevOps workflow, integrating automation, code quality, and containerization using modern DevOps tools and best practices.
+1) Checkout Source Code
+Jenkins clones the Java project from GitHub.

+2) Clean & Compile
+Maven cleans the project and compiles the Java code to check for build errors.

+3) Unit Testing
+Maven runs unit tests (mvn test) to ensure the application behaves as expected.

+4) Static Code Analysis with SonarQube
+SonarQube scans the code for: Bugs, Vulnerabilities, Code smells, Maintainability issues

+5) SonarQube Quality Gate Check
+The pipeline waits for SonarQube’s Quality Gate to pass.
+If it fails, the pipeline stops.

+6) Package the Application
+Maven packages the code into a .jar file (Java archive).

+7) Build Docker Image
+Docker builds a container image using the JAR file via the Dockerfile.

+8) Tag & Push to AWS ECR
+The image is tagged with a Git SHA + build number and pushed to your AWS ECR repo.

+9) Slack Notification
+On success or failure, Jenkins sends a notification to a Slack channel (optional).